zolkin/CalcisHumilis/docs/Roadmap_and_Design.md

 - [ ] Use ParamSpec in Mod Matrix apply functions and in UI mappers so both share identical transforms.
 - [ ] Implement hybrid update: exact target recompute at block/micro-block boundaries; derivative deltas per sample; re-seed exact tan() on large steps.
 - [ ] Keep final output limiter only; avoid intermediate soft clips; evaluate state soft-sat only if instability or harsh artifacts are observed under extreme modulation.

+Update (Oct 26): structure for modulatable parameters
+- Separate Cfg and Mod structures per module/engine.
+Where identical, `using Mod = Cfg` is acceptable; inheritance is optional but defaults may be trickier.
+- ParamSpec types become the single source of truth and manufacture:
+  - UI mapper: writes normalized UI input into Mod.
+  - ParamModulator: applies accumulated modulation (add → clamp → set) in the DSP path.
+- Mod application policy:
+  - For each destination per-sample, combine all routes (Σ Src*Amount) and pass the sum into the destination’s ParamModulator.
+  - Hybrid time base: exact recompute at block/micro-block boundaries; derivative deltas in between; re-seed exact tan() on large steps.

 ## 5) Consolidate parameter pages